rackerlabs/rackspace-how-to/content/cloud-servers/ensure-servers-reboot-successfully.md

 ***Horizontal scaling***

-One of the best ways to prevent prolonged impacts of a reboot is to distribute your application over multiple redundant, tiered servers.
+One of the best ways to prevent the prolonged impacts of a reboot is to distribute your application over multiple redundant, tiered servers.
 This approach, which is called _Horizontal scaling_, is a great way to minimize the risk of downtime due to a single server going down.